SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam] identifies[ScrumPillars:Inspection] the most helpful changes to improve[ScrumPillars:Adaption] its effectiveness.
 The most impactful improvements[ScrumPillars:Adaption] are addressed as soon as possible.
-They[#?mostImpactfulImprovements] may even be added to the Sprint Backlog for the next Sprint[ScumEvents:Sprint].
+They[#mostImpactfulImprovements?] may even be added to the Sprint Backlog for the next Sprint[ScumEvents:Sprint].

 The Sprint Retrospective[ScrumEvents:SprintRetrospective] concludes[ScrumEvents:#order] the Sprint[ScumEvents:Sprint].
 It[ScrumEvents:SprintRetrospective] is timeboxed[#timebox] to a maximum of three hours[#timebox] for a onemonth Sprint[ScumEvents:Sprint].